99th Flying Training Squadron

-The squadron was originally formed during World War II as the first flying unit for African Americans.
+The squadron was formed during World War II as the first flying unit for African Americans.
 Known as the Tuskegee Airmen, the unit served with distinction in the European Theater of Operations.
-Following the war it served as a flight training unit for four years in the mid and late 1940s until its inactivation.
-It was re-activated in 1988 to once again fill a flight training role.
+After the war it served as a flight training unit until its inactivation in 1949.

+It was re-activated in 1988 as a training squadron.
+Its planes' tails are painted red to honor the Tuskegee Airmen.

 History

 World War II

 The 99th was originally formed as the U.S. Army Air Forces' first African American fighter squadron, then known the 99th Pursuit Squadron.
-The personnel received their initial flight training at Tuskegee, Alabama earning them the nickname Tuskegee Airmen.
-The squadron was originally tentatively scheduled to fly air defense over Liberia but was diverted to the Mediterranean Theater of Operations.
+The personnel received their initial flight training at Tuskegee, Alabama, earning them the nickname Tuskegee Airmen.
+The squadron was originally scheduled to fly air defense over Liberia but was diverted to the Mediterranean Theater of Operations.